iterative/dvc.org/content/docs/studio/user-guide/projects/what-is-a-project.md

 ![](https://static.iterative.ai/img/studio/views_dashboard.png) _All the
 projects that you create are presented in a projects dashboard for easy access._

-In the project, you can:
+Within a project, you can:

 - Explore all the details of the experiments that you have pushed to your Git repository.